Public Recreation Areas

 Shore Acres Township Park

-Located at the end of 138th Avenue, adjacent to the State Park (at 6602 138th Avenue) Shore Acres Township Park features basketball courts, a soccer field, a baseball diamond, a 19-hole disc golf course and mountain biking trails.
-There is also a BMX track that sits on the top of the hill.
+Located at the end of 138th Avenue, adjacent to the State Park (at 6602 138th Avenue) Shore Acres Township Park features a 19-hole disc golf course and biking trails.
+There is also a pump bike track.

 Sanctuary Woods Preserve